 We leave Camarada’s house and approach the boat area.
 Livingston is at the mouth of the Rio Dulce on the eastern coast of Guatemala and the only safe, efficient way to get there is by boat.
 It was the main port of Guatemala prior to Puerto Barrios being developed.
 I look across the river as we walk up and notice how green and lush everything is.
-It is a perfect day, probably around 70 degrees and no clouds.
+It is a perfect day, probably around seventy degrees and no clouds.
 It is like the best days of Summer in MN, but this is the norm for Guatemala; even the rainy season is beautiful most of the time.

-Then, I look to the boat area and immediately observe how shabby the boat is.
+I look to the boat area and immediately observe how shabby the boat is.
 It is light blue like the sky.
 The surface appears bumpy, like the material they used to make the boat had been cast that way; paper matchet, comforting.
 There are several bench seats across the boat and a canopy over the seats.
 The canopy has several holes in it and is about as light as a bed sheet.
 I think to myself.
 What is the point of the canopy?
 It certainly won’t protect us from much.

 There are life jackets, but not nearly enough for everyone in the boat.
 It is a short ride, so hopefully I could swim if I go overboard and can’t secure a life jacket.
 The boat is packed, and it makes me uncomfortable.
 Diana snaps some pictures of me while we travel.